- 1 Bedrooms

 - Washing Machine

 - Wireless Internet

-About this PropertyWe have 3 Cottage Studios for rent, They include : 1 bed, 1 microwave, 1 mini refrigerator and a bath room.
-Cottages have linens, as well as towels.
-We have an indoor pool/spa, exercise, game, theater room and a catch and release pond!
+About this PropertyStudio bungalow includes : 1 bed queen bed complete with linens and a 1/2 bathroom including towels, etc..
+There is a mini refrigerator, microwave and a coffee maker in the bungalow as well.
+We offer complimentary wifi, an indoor pool/spa, exercise, game, theater room and a catch & release pond!
+We also have laundry facilities on site.
 We are located away in the country but only 10 min from downtown New Bern, the Neuse River, Trent River and only 1 hour from 3 different beaches.
-Costs are: $80.00 per nighttime or $390.00 per week.
-Animals welcome for additional $10 per nighttime and returnable $100 deposit.
+We offer both brief and long term units.
+Family Animals welcome for additional $10 per pet, per nighttime cleaning fee and a returnable $100 deposit.

-Finding and booking the right rental home:
+How to find and book the right rental property:

 Before you book "Studio Cottage 214**", examine our brief list of things to consider.

 Search Early and Often

-You will want to know which services are included:
+It is advisable to know which services are included:

 - Long Distance Phone Service

 - Hot Tub Heating